 NDIS supports are the services, items and equipment we can fund or provide under the NDIS.

-There are two types of NDIS supports.
+There are two types of NDIS supports we can include in your NDIS plan.
 We call them ‘general supports’ and ‘reasonable and necessary supports’.

 General supports are the coordination, strategic or referral services and activities we provide, or arrange to be provided, for you.
 They’re how we help you develop your NDIS plan and connect with supports and activities in your community.
 This includes your mainstream, community and informal supports.
 Learn more in Creating your plan.